upakka/upakka-api/README.md

-# api - TODO: need to make readme pretty
+# api - TODO: need to make readme pretty <br />
-This will help out will all of your dev related needs!
+This will help out will all of your dev related needs! <br />
-TODO: Api possible endpoints: Search, Widget embeds, Fetching products individually
+TODO: Api possible endpoints: Search, widget embeds, and fetching posts individually!